 Kenneth B. Dion, Esq. teaches the LSAT course.
 He is a sole practitioner in West Palm Beach.
 He was formerly with the Palm Beach County Office of the Public Defender as an Assistant Public Defender.
 He is currently a sole practitioner representing clients in Criminal Law, Traffic Law, Contract Law, and Corporate Law.He earned his J.D from Suffolk University Law School, and Bachelor of Arts from Boston College.
 He also teaches for Palm Beach Community College and for the legal assistants program here at FAU.

-Nasim Alavi teaches the Quantitative portion of the GRE and GMAT prep courses.
-She is a current PhD student in the Educational Leadership Program (ACE) at Florida Atlantic University.
+Nasim Alavi Ph.D. teaches the Quantitative portion of the GRE and GMAT prep courses.
+She has a PhD in the Educational Leadership from Florida Atlantic University.
 She previously worked as the director of a Nuclear Medicine Program in south Florida.
 Nasim taught and tutored Mathematics and Chemistry at Indian River State College for six years.
 She earned her Master’s in Adult Educational Leadership from FAU.
 She holds a Bachelor's degree in Midwifery as well as two certifications in Nuclear Medicine and Pharmacy.
 Nasim has a passion for teaching and learning.